 Sherman Skins the Hide

 Sherman broke out of Chattanooga, Tennessee from Lookout Mountain and steamrolled through Georgia, decimating everything in his path.
 In Sherman’s words, he’d make “the South feel the heavy hand of war…to make war so terrible that the rebels would never take up arms again.”
 Sherman’s hard war was something akin to what we’d call total war today.
 Meanwhile, Grant would fight Lee in the war’s epicenter, Virginia, as Philip Sheridan pillaged farms and villages in that state’s Shenandoah Valley.
 Lincoln cabled Grant, “You hold the hind legs, while Sherman skins the hide.”
 Their goal was to destroy the South’s economy and the will of its people, expanding on the Anaconda Strategy to divide the Southeast in two, so the two snakes could then squeeze off two regions isolated from each other.
+Lincoln countered hard war critics by asking if they would prefer fighting with “elder-stalk squirts charged with rosewater.”

 During Sherman’s March to the Sea, his “Little Devils” (mostly Midwestern teenagers) killed and stole livestock, burned crops, barns, and homes, broke levees, and tore up railroad tracks in a 50-100 mile-wide path of four columns.
 In a way, Sherman’s March wasn’t entirely dissimilar to a tornado cluster moving through Georgia, except slower.
 The official march portion of the campaign kicked off with the Battle of Atlanta, immortalized in Margaret Mitchell’s Gone With the Wind, culminating in the capture of Savannah on the Atlantic coast.
 Instructed to destroy everything of military value, the soldiers burned over 30% of Atlanta, the South’s major railroad hub and industrial center.
 Atlanta’s destruction helped secure Lincoln’s victory in the upcoming November election.
 Then, completely cut off from Union contact and supplies, Sherman issued a field order to his 60k troops to take what food they needed on their way to Savannah, bringing them into more conflict with the civilian population.
 Sherman had a map with census records including crop yields, so he knew where to send his “Bummers” to forage.
 Bummers/Little Devils looted and vandalized their way to infamy in Southern lore and even robbed graves in the Battle of Atlanta.